peaBerberian/wasp-hls/README.md

 Request Scheduling:

-- [x] Lazy Media Playlist downloading (only fetch and refresh them once they ar needed)
+- [x] Lazy Media Playlist downloading (only fetch and refresh them once they are needed)
 - [x] Media Playlist refreshing for live contents
 - [x] Buffer goal implementation (as in: stop loading segments once enough to